AtomicSponge/npm-libs/README.md

 ## async-for-each
 Async version of the forEach function

+## async-resolver
+Await for asynchronous data

 ## regexps
 Collection of regex tests

-## resolver
-Await for asynchronous data

 ## script-error
 Function for displaying an error to console and optionally exiting